JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/cloud-service-provider/graph-azure.md

 *   Key Permissions
     *   Key Management Operations
         *   List
-*   Secret Permisisons
+*   Secret Permissions
     *   Secret Management Operations
         *   List

-The steps necesssary for that are outlined on this page:
+The steps necessary for that are outlined on this page:
 [Assign a Key Vault access policy](https://go.microsoft.com/fwlink/?linkid=2125287).

 ### In JupiterOne